Skip to main content

 • 21% of people are becoming customers

-• 4x more people onboarded per week
+• 4x more people are onboarded per week

-• Shared questions and use-cases that bring up all the possibilities LaGrowthMachine has to offer.
+• Shared questions and use cases that bring up all the possibilities La Growth Machine has to offer.

-Obviously, there is no free lunch: this requires a perfect execution before, during, and after the webinar, to create a customer experience that looks great.
+There is no free lunch: this requires a perfect execution before, during, and after the webinar, to create a customer experience that looks great.

-Let’s deep-dive into what you should do and how you should do it.
+Let’s deep dive into what you should do and how you should do it.

 Suggested tools for a successful recurring webinar